jarle/remix-adonisjs-docs/docs/hands-on/building-a-login-flow.md

 - Enforcing password security rules
 - Add a "remember me" option that keeps the user signed in when the session expires
 - Support signing up with OAuth (Google etc)
+- Detecting what page the user was trying to access, and redirect them back there after login
 - Automatically send welcome emails to users when they sign up
 - Implementing a password reset flow that the user can initiate